h2020-sbd4nano/sbd-data-landscape/README.md

 NB.
 Information about Diamonds models with an unknown license can be found [in this repository](https://github.com/h2020-sbd4nano/sbd-data-diamonds/)

+## What questions should the knowledgebase

+### Give me all datasets, bases, and models

+* with a license that allows integration in the SbD4nano platform
+* which tell me about NOEL, DNEL, or PNEC for a particular nanomaterial

 ## Database validation

 ### Turtle syntax